Akinobu Yokouchi

+Akinobu Yokouchi (横内 昭展, Yokouchi Akinobu) is a Japanese football manager and former football player.
+He is the currently manager of J2 League club Montedio Yamagata.

 Playing career

 Yokouchi was born in Fukuoka Prefecture on November 30, 1967.
 After graduating from high school, he joined Japan Soccer League club Mazda (later Sanfrecce Hiroshima) in 1986.
 He played many matches as offensive midfielder.
 In 1992, the Japan Soccer League folded and the new J1 League was founded.
 However he did not play in many matches due to an injury and retired at the end of the 1995 season.

 Managerial career

-After retirement, Yokouchi started coaching career at Sanfrecce Hiroshima in 1996.
-He mainly coached youth team until 2002.
-In 2003, he became a coach for top team.
-The club won the champions in 2012, 2013 and 2015 J1 League.
-In 2017, the club results were bad and manager Hajime Moriyasu was sacked in July.
-Yokouchi managed the club 1 match as caretaker.
+After retiring, Yokouchi began his coaching career with Sanfrecce Hiroshima in 1996, primarily working with the youth team until 2002.
+In 2003, he transitioned to coaching the top team.
+The club achieved championship victories in 2012, 2013, and 2015 J1 League.
+However, in 2017, the club struggled with poor results, leading to the dismissal of manager Hajime Moriyasu in July.
+Yokouchi served as caretaker manager for one match during this period.

-On 25 December 2022, Yokouchi appointment manager of J2 relegation club, Jubilo Iwata for upcoming 2023 season.
+On 25 December 2022, Yokouchi was appointed as the manager of J2 relegation club Jubilo Iwata for the upcoming 2023 season.
+On 12 November 2023, Yokouchi led his team to promotion to the J1 League for the 2024 season after securing a 1–2 away victory against Tochigi SC on the final day.

+On June 25th Yokouchi was appointed as manager of Montedio Yamagata.